rdlmda/awesome-gopher/README.md

 Inspired by [Awesome Lists](https://github.com/sindresorhus/awesome#readme), in particular [Awesome Gemini](https://github.com/kr1sp1n/awesome-gemini).
 ###### If Gemini can have theirs, why not Gopher?

-(*) items marked like this are gopher resources linked on Floodgap's Gopher Proxy
+(*) items marked like this will open on a Gopher Proxy

 ## Introduction to Gopher
 - ["Getting started with gopher, software, more"](https://gopher.floodgap.com/gopher/gw.lite?a=gopher://gopher.floodgap.com/1/gopher) (*)